MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 ---
 title: Tenant-to-tenant migrations
-description: Learn about the impact of migrating an environment from one tenant to another.
-Review the prerequisites and considerations before submitting a request. ms.date: 09/12/2024 ms.topic: conceptual
+description: Learn about the impact of migrating an environment from one tenant to another. ms.date: 09/18/2024 ms.topic: conceptual
 author: matapg007
 contributors: